Data lakes vs. data warehouses

 What is a data warehouse?

 A data warehouse is a large, central repository of structured data.
-It receives business data from a variety of sources in a predefined format and readies it for reporting and analysis.
+It receives business data from a variety of sources in a structured, predefined format and readies it for reporting and analysis.

 How does a data warehouse work?